Library Match

 map'.

 Ltac functions can have no implicit arguments.
 It may seem surprising that we need to pass T, the carried type of the output list, explicitly.
-We cannot just use type of f, because f is an Ltac term, not a Gallina term, and Ltac programs are dynamically typed. f could use very syntactic methods to decide to return differently typed terms for different inputs.
-We also could not replace constr:(@nil T) with constr:nil, because we have no strongly-typed context to use to infer the parameter to nil.
+We cannot just use type of f, because f is an Ltac term, not a Gallina term, and Ltac programs are dynamically typed.
+The function f could use very syntactic methods to decide to return differently typed terms for different inputs.
+We also could not replace constr:(@nil T) with constr:nil, because we have no strongly typed context to use to infer the parameter to nil.
 Luckily, we do have sufficient context within constr:(x' :: ls'').

 Sometimes we need to employ the opposite direction of "nonterminal escape," when we want to pass a complicated tactic expression as an argument to another tactic, as we might want to do in invoking map.